grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 ### discardResponseBodies

+k6 by default loads the response body of the request into memory.
+This causes much higher memory consumption and is often not necessary.
-You can tell k6 to not process the body of the response by setting `discardResponseBodies` in the options object like this:
+You can tell k6 to not process the body of all responses by setting `discardResponseBodies` in the options object like this:

 ```javascript
 export const options = {